+Indicate the rates of theses fertilizers used (Inorganic and organic)

 The crop varieties under production and their Productivity

 Farmers at Wera woreda have experience in using both the local as well as improved varieties of different crops.
 Halaba zone is more familiar for using improved technologies of crop production.
 However, they were forced to use local cultivars of pepper and sorghum due to lack of access to improved varieties and quality-related problems.
 Improved varieties of maize (Damota, Limu, Shone, and BH660), finger millet (kako-1, Tadesse, and Tessema), common bean (Nassir and Hawassa dume), and teff (cross-37 and Boset) were widely used in the Halaba zone.
 The productivity of varieties varies from place to place due to differences in management practices and soil conditions.

 Farmers reported that the average productivity of maize variety was 27 quintals per hectare.
 Finger millet has the potential to produce 12 quintal ha-1.
 The improved teff variety was given 12 quintals of grain yield ha-1.
 The yield obtained from common bean was 19 quintals per hectare.
 Generally, the productivity of crop varieties was very low as compared to variety potential and yield obtained in other areas.
 The yield gap observed in the Halaba zone was mainly due to low soil fertility, disease prevalence, erratic rainfall (delayed planting), and lack of improved variety.
 Therefore, farmers inconsistently use high amounts of NPS and urea fertilizers.
 On the other hand, no crop residue was left over on the farm during harvesting.
 They use crop residues for animal feed and construction material for the house.
-Therefore, research should work to improve the productivity of crop varieties in the area.
+Therefore, research should work to improve the productivity of crop varieties in the area.?

 Table 3: Variety characteristics, productivity, and source of seed in Wera woreda